jcorrean/Physics-Math-Tutoring-Portfolio/README.md

 ---

 *"Mario, you cannot hide the Professor inside you." - My friends*
-*"My mind is enough to play." - M.I.C.*
-*"My mind is enough to play." - M.I.C.*
-*"My mind is enough to play." - M.I.C.*
+*"A mind is enough to play." - M.I.C.*